-Less recently used memory that will usually be reclaimed first.
+Less recently used memory that is generally reclaimed first.
 Inactive is the sum of Inactive(anon) and Inactive(file):

 - Inactive(anon) tracks swap backed memory.
 This includes private and shared anonymous mappings and private file pages after copy-on-write. - Inactive(file) tracks other file system backed memory.